 In addition to causing pain and increasing the risk of arthritis, FAI can also damage the hip labrum.
 The labrum is a tough ring of cartilage that helps hold the ball in place inside the socket.
 In FAI, the malformation increases pressure and friction on the labrum, weakening and sometimes tearing it.
 Labrum damage typically causes pain in the front of the hip.
 Other symptoms include thigh pain and the sensation of “clicking” or “sticking” inside the joint.

-Hip dysplasia is another type of hip deformity that can cause hip pain, although it’s more commonly associated with pain in older patients.
+Hip dysplasia is another type of hip deformity that can cause hip pain in young adults, although it’s more commonly associated with pain in older patients.
 Like FAI, hip dysplasia involves a deformity that develops as the hip joint grows.
 In hip dysplasia, the hip socket is shallow, preventing a good “fit” with the round ball part of the joint.
 The shallow shape means the ball part presses against the rim of the socket.
 Over time, the added pressure degrades the cartilage on the rim, resulting in pain and, eventually, arthritis.

 Recognizing the Signs of Hip Problems in Young Adults

 Hip pain might be the most obvious sign of a hip problem, but it’s not the only one.
 And since hip deformities don’t always cause a lot of pain, it’s important to look for other symptoms.